xovox/RetroCRT/README.md

 RetroCRT is a suite of tools designed to make [RetroPie](https://retropie.org.uk) gaming on CRTs easy and user friendly.

+Compared to every distro I've seen out there, one of the biggest advantages of using RetroCRT is that we're only updating configuration files instead of overwriting everything.
+This means that RetroCRT should be able to coexist with RetroPie and probably almost everything else you're running..

+# Resources

+* [The manual](https://github.com/xovox/RetroCRT/MANUAL.md) has a ton of info

+* Facebook
+  * [RetroPie CRT Gamers](https://www.facebook.com/groups/RetroPieCRT/) is a group I started for this very purpose
+  * [The CRT Collective](https://www.facebook.com/groups/444560212348840/) is an excellent resource on TV repair, buying, and general knowledge

 # Downloads

 [The release page](https://github.com/xovox/RetroCRT/releases) has any, and all, pre-built images ready to go.